Jessica Silverman

 Through elevated renditions of everyday family life, Osborne repositions art history as a living, malleable language.
 “The Card Players” reveals an artist deeply invested in painting’s lineage—one he simultaneously honors, dismantles, and remakes.

 Oliver Osborne (b.
 1985, Edinburgh) studied at Chelsea College of Art and the Royal Academy Schools in London.
-In 2025, he enjoyed his first major institutional exhibition at ICA Milano, Italy, which was accompanied by a monograph.
-His work is in the public collections of Aishti Foundation, Beirut; Braunsfelder Family Collection, Cologne; The David and Indré Roberts Collection, London; Haubrok Foundation, Berlin; Fondazione Sandretto Re Rebaudengo, Turin; and The Saatchi Collection, London.
+Osborne has enjoyed institutional solo exhibitions at ICA Milano, Italy (2025) and Bonner Kunstverein, Germany (2018), and numerous solo and group exhibitions across Europe, the UK, and the United States.
+His work is in the collections of Aishti Foundation, Beirut; Braunsfelder Family Collection, Cologne; Roberts Institute of Art, London; Haubrok Foundation, Berlin; Ringier Collection, Switzerland, and Fondazione Sandretto Re Rebaudengo, Turin, among others.
 Osborne is currently based in Berlin, Germany.
-He is represented by Tanya Leighton, Berlin and Los Angeles, and Union Pacific, London.
+He is represented by Gió Marconi, Milan; Galería Pelaires, Palma de Mallorca; Union Pacific, London, and Tanya Leighton, Berlin.

 ×